ahmedkaludi/gn-publisher/readme.txt

 * PHP 5.4 or greater is required, PHP 7.2 or newer is recommended
 * This plugin is compatible with all MySQL versions supported by WordPress

+== Screenshots ==

+1. The Dashboard Page
+2. Features provided by GN Publisher
+3. Google news feed setup which shows the sample gn feed urls
+4. Compatibilities available with GN Publisher
+5. Indexing settings page
+6. Status of your settings

 == Changelog ==